denten-books/plain-text/support/journal-articles/amodern/main.md

 from the collection of Sedgwick Museum of Earth Sciences, University of Cambridge.](figure-1.jpg)

-Stratigraphic map legend.
-"Sketch of the Succession of Strata and their relative Altitudes."
-William Smith, "DELINEATION of the STRATA of ENGLAND and WALES with part of SCOTLAND; exhibiting the COLLIERIES and MINES; the MARSHES and FEN LANDS ORIGINALLY OVERFLOWED BY THE SEA; and the VARIETIES of Soil according to the Variations in the Sub Strata;
-ILLUSTRATED by the MOST DESCRIPTIVE NAMES," Section 16 (1815).
-Image in the public domain.
-Reproduced from the collection of Sedgwick Museum of Earth Sciences, University of Cambridge.

 Stratigraphy is an apt borrowing when applied to the history of computer technology, where the various layers of historical development are often extant in one and the same device.
 In this manner, the legacy of machine alphabets such as the Morse and Baudot alphabets is still present on modern devices through the American Standard Code for Information Interchange (ASCII) and Unicode Transformation Format (UTF) conventions.
-A "conversational," text-based model of human computer-interaction developed in the 1960s coexists with the later, graphic-based "direct-interaction" modes of interaction in the innards of every modern mobile phone, game console, or tablet.[^11] The same can be said about "low-level" assembly languages, continuously in use since the 1950s alongside their modern counterparts.
+A "conversational," text-based model of human computer-interaction developed in the 1960s coexists with the later, graphic-based "direct-interaction" modes of interaction in the innards of every modern mobile phone, game console, and tablet.[^11] The same can be said about "low-level" assembly languages, continuously in use since the 1950s alongside their modern counterparts.

 For the purposes of this essay, which concerns the paradoxically conflicting nature of electromagnetic inscription, at once enduring and ephemeral, we may separate the development of electromagnetic composites into three historical periods, each leaving behind a distinctive media sediment.
 A summary of that history is as follows:

 First, with the advance of telecommunications, we observe the increasing admixture of human-readable text and machine-readable code.
 Removable storage media such as ticker tape and punch cards embodied a machine instruction set meant to influence a mechanism, which in turn produced human-legible inscription.
 Unintelligible (to humans without special training) machine control code was thereby mixed with plain text, the “content” of communication.
 The two data streams unify in transmission, an then diverge into separate reception channels.
 An encoded message could at once mean “hello” and “switch gears,” depending on the interpretive apparatus.

 Second, whereas ticker tape and punch cards were legible to the naked eye, magnetic tape, a medium which supplanted paper, made for an inscrutable substance, inaccessible directly without instrumentation.
 In the 1950s and 1960s machine operators worked blindly, using complicated workarounds to verify equivalence between data input, storage, and output.
 Writing began to involve multiple typings and printings.
 Specialized magnetic reading devices were developed to make inscription more apparent and to establish a correspondence between input, storage content, and output of entered text.
-The physical properties of electromagnetic inscription also allowed for rapid re-mediation.
+The physical properties of electromagnetic inscription also allowed for rapid remediation.
 Tape was more forgiving than paper: it could be written and re-written at high speeds and in volume.
 However, the opacity of the medium has also placed it, in practice, beyond human sense.

 Finally, the appearance of cathode-ray tube (CRT) displays in the late 1960s restored a measure of legibility lost to magnetic storage.
 The sign reemerged onscreen in a simulacrum of archived inscription: typing a word on a keyboard produced one sort of a structure on tape or disk and another on-screen.
 The two related contingently, without necessary congruence.
 The lay reader-writer lost the direct means to secure a correspondence between visible trace and stored mark.
-An opaque black box of "word processing," a set of rules for transmediation, began to intercede between simultaneous acts of reading and writing.
+An opaque black box of "word processing," a set of rules for transmediation, interceded between simultaneous acts of reading and writing.

-I have selected three paradigmatic textual artifacts to mark this episodic history: Hyman Goldberg’s Controller, patented in 1911; the Magnetic Reader introduced by Robert Youngquist and Robert Hanes in 1958; and, for the lack of a better name, the Display System, introduced by Douglas Engelbart in 1968.
-Each illustrates a distinct sediment of abstraction, which in aggregate comprise contemporary laminates.
+I have selected three paradigmatic textual artifacts to mark this episodic
+history: Hyman Goldberg’s Controller, patented in 1911; the Magnetic Reader introduced by Robert Youngquist and Robert Hanes in 1958; and, for the lack of a better name, the Display System, introduced by Douglas Engelbart in 1968.
+Each illustrates a distinct media sediment, which in aggregate comprise contemporary laminates.
 Together, these devices document a story of a fissure at the heart of our contemporary textual predicament.
 The inscription appears at one plane to the eye, to the hand for editing in another, and yet elsewhere from a machine perspective, for storage and automated processing.
 The sign attains new capabilities at each stage of its physical transfiguration, from thought to keystroke, pixel, and electric charge: ephemeral in some aspects and enduring in others.

 First Sediment: Code and Control
 --------------------------------

 The turn of the twentieth century was a pivotal period in the history of letters.
 It saw the languages of people and machines enter the same mixed communications stream.
 Language became automated through the use of artificial alphabets, such as Morse and Baudot codes.
-The great variety of human scripts could now be reduced to a set of discrete and exactly reproducible characters.
+The great variety of human scripts could now be reduced to a set of discrete and precisely reproducible characters.
 The mechanization of type introduced new control characters into circulation, which were capable of changing machine states at a distance.
-Initially, such state changes were simple:
-“begin transmission,” “sound error bell,” or “start new line.”
+Initially, such state changes were simple: “begin transmission,” “sound error bell,” or “start new line.”
 With time, they developed into what we now know as programming languages.
 Content meant for human consumption thereby parted from code meant to control electromechanical mechanisms.
 A text stream could "mean" one thing to a human interpreter and another to a machine one.
 Such early remote control capabilities were quickly adapted to automate everything from radio stations to advertising billboards and knitting machines.[^12] These expanded textual affordances came at a price of legibility.
 At first, a cadre of trained machine operators was required to translate natural language into machine-transmittable code.
 Eventually, specialized equipment automated this process, removing humans from the equation.

 Hundreds of alphabet systems vying to displace Morse code were devised to speed up automated communications.
 These evolved from variable-length alphabets such as Morse and Hughes codes, to fixed-length alphabets such as Baudot and Murray codes.
-The systematicity of the signal—equal length at regular intervals—minimized the "natural" aspects of human languages, affect and variance, in favor of "artificial" aspects like consistency and reproducibility.
+The systematicity of the signal---equal length at regular intervalsj--minimized the "natural" aspects of human languages, affect and variance, in favor of "artificial" aspects like consistency and reproducibility.

 The fixed-length property of Bacon’s cipher, later implemented in the 5-bit Baudot code, signaled the beginning of the modern era in serial